racoope70/exploratory_daytrading/Day_Trading_ML_Overview.md

 - **K‑Means Clustering**
   - Used for regime detection; early signal analysis suggests moderate predictive value, but full integration still underway.

+**Back Testing**:
+Only XGBoost and LightGBM were backtested under the initial setup.
+All other models (e.g., PPO, SAC, TD3) were evaluated after enhancements were added.

 **Backtest Summary by Model**
-## Completed Model Backtests v1
+## Baseline Backtests (XGBoost + LightGBM Only)
-**Only LIghtBM and XGBoost was backtested.
-Enhancements where made to all other models after the testing.
-Thus, XGBoost and LightGBM will be re-tested with the full enhancement stack to enable fair comparison against improved PPO, SAC, and TD3 models.

 ### LightGBM Walkforward Results Metrics (Pre-Backtest, Google Colab)